Differentially private inference via noisy optimization: Background

 \subsection{M-estimators for parametric models}

-M-estimators are a simple class of estimators, stemming from robust statistics and constituting a very general approach to parametric inference \citep{huber1964,huberandronchetti2009}.
+M-estimators are a simple class of estimators, stemming from robust statistics and constituting a general approach to parametric inference \citep{huber1964,huberandronchetti2009}.
 They will be the main tool used in our private approach to estimation and inference.

-Suppose we observe an i.i.d.\ sample $x_1,\dots,x_n$ with common cumulative distribution $F$ and wish to estimate a population parameter $\theta_0=T(F)$ lying in a parameter space $\Theta$.
+Suppose we observe an i.i.d.\ sample $x_1,\dots,x_n$ with cdf $F$ and wish to estimate a population parameter $\theta_0=T(F)$ lying in a parameter space $\Theta$.
 Our construction of differentially private estimators relies on noisy optimization techniques that will lead to private counterparts of M-estimators $\hat\theta=T(F_n)$ of $\theta_0$, defined as minimizers of the form

 where $F_n$ denotes the empirical distribution of $x_1,\dots,x_n\in\mathbb{R}^m$.
 This class of estimators is a generalization of the class of maximum likelihood estimators.